jneurock/weblings/README.md

 ## Notes

+[2] HTML stands for HyperText Markup Language, the standard markup language for documents designed to be displayed in a web browser.

+[3] CSS stands for Cascading Style Sheets, a style sheet language used for describing the presentation of a document written in a markup language such as HTML.

 ### Permissions

-[2] Your user account will need to be privileged enough to install software.
+[4] Your user account will need to be privileged enough to install software.
 If you don’t have permission to install the required software, ask your computer’s administrator for support.